 Lake Barrine, Crater Lakes National Park

 This popular park features a deep crater lake surrounded by cool lush rainforest.
-Lake Barrine, part of Crater Lakes National Park, is a maar: a crater lake formed by volcanic explosions.
-In several places, large bull kauri pines, a species that once dominated the tableland forests, emerge through the rainforest canopy.
+Lake Barrine, part of Crater Lakes National Park, is a maar—a crater lake formed by two massive volcanic explosions.